makasimba/Optimization-With-Recursion/README.md

 The only major difference is that this implementation uses recursion in lieu of for loops to optimize the NN.
 This approach allows us to use the call stack as a cache, thus eliminating the need for a (dict, list, tuple) cache.

-The actual code for doing this is within the "propagate" function - the actual recursive function.
+The actual code for doing this is within the "forward_and_backward_propagate" function - the actual recursive function.